How To Block Emails In Gmail –With Just One Click!

 #4 – Stop An Email From Sending AFTER You’ve Sent It…

 Ever sent an email you wished you hadn’t?
-We’ve all done it, usually in the heat of the moment and then instantly regretted about three seconds later.
+We’ve all done it, usually in the heat of the moment, and then instantly regretted it about three seconds later.
 Well, in Gmail you can stop an email from ever landing in a recipient’s inbox – but you have to be quick!

 To enable this feature, click the gear icon in the upper right, select Settings, and find the option to UNDO SEND.
 Next, choose a cancelation period, then click save.
 Once you’ve done this, you will have the ability to cancel an email after you’ve sent it.
 Just remember: you have to be quick because once it’s opened at the other end it is impossible to cancel it!